robertt3kuk/solve/README.md

    put text files with numbeirs separated with space or "," to directory bin/debug/net6.0
-    all files should be with ".txt"
+    all files should be with ".txt"\n
      1 is stooge sorting algo
       2 is bubble sort
      3 is shaker sort